The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Rock County?

-Rock County, Minnesota has 3 public high schools, along with 1 middle schools and 2 elementary schools.
+Rock County, Minnesota has 3 public high schools, serving approximately 546 students.

 What is the largest school district in Rock County?